telefonicaid/fiware-skuld/README.rst

 the admin credential.

 *phase3: phase3_delete.py.
 This is the point of no return.
-Resources are removed and cannot be recover.
+Resources are removed and cannot be recovered.
 This script does not require the admin credential, because it applies the user's credential from users_credentials.txt.

 *phase4: phase4_change_category.py.
 Change the type of user from trial to basic